 RSV is a common respiratory virus that infects the lungs and breathing passages, usually causing flu or cold-like symptoms.
 Although most otherwise healthy people recover from RSV infection in one to two weeks, it can lead to serious health problems for young children and older adults.

-In fact, RSV is the most common cause of bronchiolitis and pneumonia in children under 1 year of age.
+You’ve probably started seeing a lot on social media or the news about RSV (respiratory syncytial virus).
+In fact, RSV in children is the most common cause of bronchiolitis and pneumonia for ages under 1 year.
 About 57,000 children are hospitalized every year due to RSV, according to the CDC (Centers for Disease Control).

 Most otherwise healthy infants infected with RSV do not need to be hospitalized and will recover in one to two weeks.
 Even among those who need to be hospitalized, hospitalization usually lasts just a few days, and recovery from illness usually occurs in about one to two weeks.